Inference on inner galaxy structure via gravitational waves from supermassive binaries: Discussions

-In the vicinity of a binary BH, a test particle can extract orbital energy through multiple scatterings with each BH component.
+In the vicinity of a binary BH, a test particle can extract orbital energy through several scatterings with each BH component.
 Within the PTA observation band, three-body ejections are substantially more efficient than two-body dynamical friction, especially for comparable-mass binaries, resulting in pronounced scouring of the surrounding matter distribution.
 In this study, we explore the potential imprints that stars or particle dark matter surrounding SMBHBs could leave on the spectrum of the SGWB.
-Utilizing data from NANOGrav’s $15$-year observation, we constrain the relevant parameter space.
-Our results support the existence of three-body scatterings with a reasonable density distribution prior to scouring (see the left panel of Fig.~\ref{fig:constraint}), primarily inferred from the low-frequency turnover in the SGWB spectrum, assuming no other dominant environmental influences are present.
-Continued monitoring with existing PTAs will provide improved constraints on the low-frequency turnover.
-Future observations from FAST~\cite{Xu:2023wog}, DSA-2000~\cite{Hallinan:2019qyo}, the Square Kilometre Array~\cite{Weltman:2018zrl}, and next-generation astrometry missions~\cite{10.3389/fspas.2018.00011} are expected to deliver significantly more precise spectral measurements~\cite{Caliskan:2023cqm}, promising to shed light on the physical origin of the turnover.
+Using the NANOGrav 15-year observational data, we constrain the relevant parameter space.
+Our results support the occurrence of three-body scatterings with a reasonable density distribution before scouring, primarily inferred from the low-frequency turnover in the SGWB spectrum, assuming no other dominant environmental influences are present.
+Continued monitoring with existing PTAs will lead to improved constraints on the low-frequency turnover.
+Future observations from FAST~\cite{Xu:2023wog}, DSA-2000~\cite{Hallinan:2019qyo}, the Square Kilometre Array~\cite{Weltman:2018zrl}, and next-generation astrometry missions~\cite{10.3389/fspas.2018.00011} are expected to deliver substantially more precise spectral measurements~\cite{Caliskan:2023cqm}, promising to shed light on the physical origin of the turnover.

-Another potential source of environmental effects is a circumbinary disk around the SMBHB.
-If the galactic centers hosting SMBHBs are gas-rich and the binaries are accreting at the Eddington rate, the gas-driven hardening rate (conservatively choosing large values from Ref.~\cite{Tiede:2023dwq}), could be comparable to three-body scatterings at separations below $0.1$\,pc for $M \sim 10^{10}\,M_\odot$ ($2$\,nHz).
-However, at these separations and lower the binary will decouple from the disk~\cite{Dittmann:2023dss}, thus mitigating disk-driven hardening.
-Furthermore, SMBHBs of this mass cannot be surrounded by gravitationally stable thin disks until closer to merger and massive self-gravitating disks must be employed~\cite{Haiman:2009te, RoedigSesana:2014, Franchini:2021uiy}.